DanielPBak/dune-elo-dashboard/README.md

-# Poker Elo Dashboard
+# Dune Elo Dashboard

-A generalized version of Elo to track the results of our friendly poker games.
+A generalized version of Elo to track results for the TTS Dune: Imperium community.

-The dashboard is deployed on Heroku: https://poker-elo-dashboard.herokuapp.com
+The dashboard is deployed on Heroku: https://dune-ratings.herokuapp.com/

-The Elo calculations are performed using my [multielo](https://github.com/djcunningham0/multielo) package.
+The Elo calculations are performed using djcunningham0's [multielo](https://github.com/djcunningham0/multielo) package.
 Follow that link to reach the GitHub page for the package, which includes documentation and methodology for the generalized (multiplayer) Elo calculations.